samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 def contramap[A, B](f: B => A)(gate: Gate[A]): Gate[B]
 {% endhighlight %}

-This is called `contramap` instead of `map` because the order of the types is reversed.
+This is called `contramap` instead of `map` because the order of the types is reversed relative to `map`.
 The new `Gate[B]` applies the mapping function on its input of type `B` to transform it into type `A`, and only then can it call `Gate[A]`.
 If you're into Haskell, gates are actually [contravariant functors][contravariant].